 PMMA or auto-polymerized acrylic resin has been used commonly for repairing dentures for more than 60 years.
 It is most popular because it makes for a swift and simple repair.
 However, the main disadvantage of PMMA is the weaker strength.
 Several materials have been incorporated to improve the resilience of AP acrylic resin, such as Microwave (MW), heat polymerized (HP), and light polymerized resins (VLP).

 The denture repairs surface design is of equal importance as it influences the bonding strength.
 There are several joints like rabbet, inverse rabbet, butt, round, bevel, inverse, and knife edge.
 Among these, the bevel joint demonstrates the maximum mechanical property and is favored because of its easy clinical application.
 The 45-degree bevel helps to raise the interfacial bond area and thus shifts the interfacial stress pattern away from the more destructive tensile stress.

 Denture repairs material reinforcement is another important factor for denture repair.
 One of the disadvantages of reinforcement is the weaker adhesion between reinforcement material and resin matrix that can weaken the material rather than consolidating it.
-Treating the reinforcement material with saline coupling agent can help increase the bond strength.
+Treating the reinforcement material with a saline coupling agent can help increase the bond strength.

 Nanotechnology is an interesting technology that has invaded the field of denture repairs.
 The addition of zirconia nanoparticles helps to improve the repair strength.
 It can be concluded that the most critical factors affecting denture repair rely on surface treatment and reinforcement materials along with the material and methods used for repairing the dentures.

 Alyssa Moylan is an ordinary woman from Australia, a writer by day and a reader by night.
 She writes on various topics like lifestyle, health, travel and fashion.
 She likes to think of ways on how to solve daily life problems of people.
-Follow her on Google+ and Twitter.